flyteorg/flyte/docs/index.md

 :widths: 20 30

 * - {doc}`🔤 Introduction to Flyte <introduction>`
-  - Get your first workflow running, learn about the Flyte development lifecycle and core use cases.
+  - Get your first workflow running and learn about the Flyte development lifecycle.
 * - {doc}`📖 User Guide <user_guide/index>`
   - A comprehensive view of Flyte's functionality for data and ML practitioners.
 * - {doc}`📚 Tutorials <flytesnacks/tutorials>`